-But the writer opened with the story of Dave, who earned the right to park his midnight-blue Porsche 911 right next to the entrance.
+But the WSJ published an article about parking lots several years ago.
+They began with the story of Dave, who earned the right to park his midnight-blue Porsche 911 right next to the entrance.
 He is Number One in sales.
-Now we readers are making an emotional connection to Dave, even though we’ve never met him.

-Why did we connect?
-Word pictures!
-Dave, Porsche, blue, sales.
-We even learn the model number of Dave’s Porsche.
+Readers connected with word pictures: Dave, Porsche, blue, sales — even the model number of Dave’s Porsche.

 So just a few words will give them a sense of Dave’s back story.

-Even the Porsche provides an important detail.
+The Porsche adds an important detail.
 People who own Porsches have a special relationship with their cars.
 A personal trainer at my gym owned a motorcycle and a lovingly restored Porsche.
 They were parts of his identity.

-Many people begin creating content from 30,000 feet instead of getting into the trenches.
-They look at the parking lots instead of the blue Porsches and their drivers.
-As a result, they’re telling – not showing – and readers just don’t get involved.
+It’s tempting to create content from 30,000 feet instead of getting into the trenches.
+That’s when we look at the parking lots instead of the blue Porsches and conclude, “No story here!”

-Let’s say you’re a relationship coach who specializes in women who are recently divorced and feeling alone.
-You can summarize some client backstories into a single “pull question:”
+Let’s say you’re a money coach who specializes in women who are recently divorced and feeling alone.
+You listen to their backstories and create pull questions like these: